-I am currently a Bioinformatics PhD student at the University of Michigan, where I am interested in medical genomics research.
+I am currently a Bioinformatics PhD student at the University of Michigan, where I work in the lab of Dr. Arul Chinnaiyan.

 As a Bioinformatics Specialist in the Integrative Genomics Core at City of Hope.
 I assisted scientists with microarray and next-generation sequencing analysis.
 I previously worked in the Bioinformatics Core (also at City of Hope), where I had similar responsibilities but also occasionally assisted with molecular imaging and proteomic analysis.

 At UMDNJ, I conducted genomics research on herpesvirses (CMV and VZV) in the lab of Dr. Hua Zhu.